Sam-tech08/CICADA-Mastersolis-AI-Career-Companion/README.md

-# Mastersolis-AI-Career-Companion
+# -AI-Career-Companion

-Mastersolis-AI-Career-Companion is a full-stack application built using the MERN stack (MongoDB, Express, React, Node.js) designed to assist users in managing their career paths with AI-driven insights and resources.
+AI-Career-Companion is a full-stack application built using the MERN stack (MongoDB, Express, React, Node.js) designed to assist users in managing their career paths with AI-driven insights and resources.

 ## Table of Contents